cmnexus.org

 This definition lead to the disqualification of several works for the 1999 ceremony.
 These included Michael W. Smith for the song "Love Me Good," and Sixpence None the Richer.
 The band's eponymous album had been released in 1997 and garnered the band several nominations for the 1998 ceremony.
 However, their 1998 radio single "Kiss Me," which charted in over ten countries, appeared in TV shows and movies, and propelled it's album to platinum status, was disqualified for not meeting the new criteria.
 Ironically, despite the disqualification of the single, the music video version still received a nomination.

 Those criteria were changed again for the following year.
-At present the criteria reads:
+A later criteria read as:

 "For purposes of GMA Dove Award eligibility, the content of all entries will be: based upon the historically orthodox Christian faith contained in or derived from the Holy Bible; or apparently prompted and informed by a Christian worldview."